crond-jaist/iotrain-sim/content_guide.md

    `udp-sender.c` file within the duplicated Contiki OS directory.

-4. Use the malicious mote to replace one of the motes in the reference simulation scenario, to transform it into an attack scenario.
+4. Use the malicious mote to replace one of the motes in the reference simulation scenario in order to transform it into an attack scenario.

 Both for reference and attack simulations, the resulting CSC files should be saved into the training database.
 Intermediate users can